 5th Tip for Doing Business in Germany: Why you should follow the process

 Always keep in mind that Germans, in general terms, are very process-oriented and risk-averse.
 I once had a client from the United States who found it hard to digest that she, during the initial stages of discussion with a German head of marketing regarding a potential collaboration, was confronted with questions like: “Suppose we decide to work together, let us assume that, in two years, our company gets taken over; how would that event affect § 4.2 of our agreement?”
 My client made several attempts to explain that one should get started on working together and need not be concerned about eventualities before they materialize.
 Even if you feel annoyed by such an infatuation with detail, or in case you do not have an answer to that question, keep in mind that Germans are truly concerned with many eventualities that, in their thinking, might need to be considered.
 Don’t give us the feeling that you don’t care about our concerns.
 The point mentioned might turn out to be totally irrelevant (even to the German), but showing us that you (also) care will earn you many brownie points.
 “Good point, we will double-check with the legal department; however, that might take some time,” was what I said.

 When a German is ready to take your business relationship to the next level, he or she will most likely explicitly tell you and expects the same from you.

-More tips on doing business in Germany can be found in my book Doing Business in Germany: A Concise Guide to Understanding Germans and Their Business Practices, Business Expert Press, New York (2019), available on, e.g., amazon.
-If you are interested to learn more about my services, such as market research, please don`t hesitate to get in touch with me: hello[at]andra-ibf.com.
+More tips for doing business in Germany can be found in my book Doing Business in Germany: A Concise Guide to Understanding Germans and Their Business Practices, Business Expert Press, New York (2019), available on, e.g., amazon.
+If you are interested to learn more about my services, such as German Market Research & Consulting, please don`t hesitate to get in touch with me: hello[at]andra-ibf.com.